bamurtaugh/dev-container-spec/supporting.md

 #### <a href="#codespaces-specific-limitations" name="codespaces-specific-limitations" class="anchor"> Codespaces specific limitations </a>

 Some properties may apply differently to Codespaces.
-Please note that Codespaces supports [VS Code specific properties](#visual-studio-code-specific-properties).
+Please note that Codespaces, both through the Codespaces web editor and VS Code client, and supports [VS Code properties](#visual-studio-code-remote---containers).

 | Property or variable | Type  | Description |
 |:------------------|:------------|:------------|